rongeb/lgv-cms/README.md

 I share my work because I think it can be really useful for developping web sites with public or private access.
 I add more features step by step in order to fit most demanding needs for building a web site.
-The cms runs now on Laminas.
+The cms runs on Laminas (formerly Zend Framework).

 Principles of the cms